infiniflow/ragflow/docs/references/python_api_reference.md

 - `"dataset_ids"`: `list[str]` The datasets to update.
 - `"llm"`: `dict` The LLM settings:
   - `"model_name"`, `str` The chat model name.
   - `"temperature"`, `float` Controls the randomness of the model's predictions.
+A lower temperature results in more conservative responses, while a higher temperature yields more creative and diverse responses.
   - `"top_p"`, `float` Also known as “nucleus sampling”, this parameter sets a threshold to select a smaller set of words to sample from.
   - `"presence_penalty"`, `float` This discourages the model from repeating the same information by penalizing words that have appeared in the conversation.
   - `"frequency penalty"`, `float` Similar to presence penalty, this reduces the model’s tendency to repeat the same words.